 What happens after the survey closes?

-Once the survey closes, researchers from the Penn State College of Agricultural Sciences will analyze the survey responses and provide cumulative results to DEP to document conservation practices implemented by Pennsylvania farmers in the Chesapeake Bay watershed.
-Upon conclusion of the survey, the SRC will randomly select ten percent of respondents for farm visits by trained Penn State Extension personnel to assess inventory results and help researchers better understand the methods used and challenges encountered when adopting conservation practices.
+Once the survey closes, researchers from the Penn State College of Agricultural Sciences will analyze the survey responses and provide cumulative results to the Pennsylvania Chesapeake Bay Office to document conservation practices implemented by Pennsylvania farmers in the Chesapeake Bay watershed.
+Upon conclusion of the survey, the Survey Research Center will randomly select ten percent of respondents for farm visits by trained Penn State Extension personnel to assess inventory results and to come to a mutual understanding of each practice.
 If selected, you will be contacted to ensure your willingness to participate in a follow-up farm visit.

 Is my name and location kept confidential?